 Problem #2: Confusing, inaccurate or missing information ahead of first play

 Many apps did not provide children or parents with the information they needed to make an informed decision on whether or not to play, download or sign-up to an app.
 The most important information, of course, is around costs.
 There is a big concern around ‘drip pricing’ where additional payments are encouraged after the child starts playing the game.
 Some games were advertised as free but then required the player to pay to access content integral to gameplay.
-There was also an issue around commercial intent and privacy where games did not make it clear that they were monetising personal information harvested from players.
+There was also an issue around commercial intent and privacy where games did not make it clear that they were monetising personal information harvested from players. this issue has been specially written on remoteplay.site.

 The OFT wants developers to provide necessary information clearly, accurately, and prominently up-front. i.e. before the consumer begins to play, download, sign up or make a purchase.
 First, the costs should be broken down as follows: